 Specialisation in Analytical Finance:

-This specialication requires a high level of knowledge in finance, mathematics and statistics.
+This specialization requires a high level of knowledge in finance, mathematics and statistics.

 Specialisation in International Business:

-This specialication requires a high level of knowledge in marketing, organization theory and strategy.
+This specialization requires a high level of knowledge in marketing, organization theory and strategy.

 This study programme is not open for applicants outside EU/EEA.